rpsft/etlbox/ETLBoxDocu/articles/overview_logging.md

 But there is more.
 If you want to have logging tables in your database, ETLBox comes with some handy stuff that helps you to do this.

+### Logging tasks and configuration

+Additionally to the traditional nlog setup where log information can be send to any target, ETLBox comes with a set of Tasks and a recommended nlog configuration.
+This will allow you to have a more advanced logging into your database.
+E.g., you can create log tables and stored procudures useful for logging in SQL with the `CreateLogTablesTask`.

+It will basically create two log tables - the table etl.Log for the "normal" log and a table etl.LoadProcess to store information about your ETL run.
+Whenever you use a Control Flow or Data Flow task, log information then is written into the etl.Log table.
+Additionally, you can use tasks like `StartLoadProcessTask` or `EndLoadProcessTask` which will write information about the current
+ETL process into the etl.LoadProcess table.

 ### Extend the nlog.config

 As a first step to have nlog log into your database, you must exend your nlog configuration.
 It should then look like this: